-How does the foreign exchange market work?
+How does a foreign exchange work?

 How do I compare foreign exchange services?

 - Processing options.
-You might want to conduct regular transactions if you have to make overseas mortgage payments, so be sure to add this to your comparison of foreign exchange providers.
+You might need to conduct regular transactions if you’re making overseas mortgage payments.
+If so, add the availability of recurring exchanges to your comparison of providers.

-Frequently asked questions
+Frequently asked forex questions

-How long does it take to convert and transfer money across the globe
+How long does it take to convert and transfer money across the globe?

 What is a spot rate?